bath-bcss/Technical-Labs/docs/DepManAndUnitTests.md

 ```

 Note I annotate the function with `@Test` to let JUnit know to run these
-funciton when I run the tests.
+functions when I run the tests.
 I then call the `assertTrue()` function.
 If the
 value I pass in is false then the test will fail.

 Now as I change or implement algorithms I can always very quickly and reliably